Skip to main content

 Green Infrastructure

-Published in 2022, the Essex GI Standards outlines nine principles and standards for the protection, enhancement, creation, and management of GI in Essex.
-The application of these principles and standards through development management and planning policy will ensure the delivery of multifunctional, accessible high-quality GI.
-The Essex GI Standards are based on several key policy documents including HM Government’s 25 Year Environment Plan, the Environment Act (2021) and the National Planning Policy Framework (NPPF).
+Essex's GI Standards 2022 outlines nine principles and standards for the protection, enhancement, creation, and management of GI in Essex.
+Applying these standards through development management and planning policy will ensure the delivery of multifunctional, accessible high-quality GI.

-Published in 2020, The Essex Green Infrastructure (GI) Strategy provides a vision and objectives for the future of GI delivery in Essex; to ensure a positive approach is taken in enhancing, protecting, and creating an inclusive and integrated high-quality GI network.
+The Essex GI Strategy 2020 provides a vision and objectives for the future of GI delivery in Essex; to ensure a positive approach is taken in enhancing, protecting, and creating an inclusive and integrated high-quality GI network.

 For an interactive look at our Green Infrastructure in Essex visit: https://www.placeservices.co.uk/green-essex/